 If your file is shared, then your supervisor and anyone else who has access rights to you portfolio will be able to see it.
 It you select it as unshared or private, only you can see it.

-My current post details are wrong, how can I correct them?
+My current post details are wrong in ePortfolio, how can I correct them?

 Should supervisors request assessments for their trainees?